 DIRECTOR OF COST ANALYSIS, Michigan Exchange Carriers Association, Lansing, MI.
 March 1992 to September 1998.

-As Cost Analyst (March 1992 to October 1996) and at all subsequent positions, administered monthly disbursements for $75 million annual intrastate long distance access pool.
+As Cost Analyst and at all subsequent positions, administered monthly disbursements for $75 million annual intrastate long distance access pool.
 Analyzed monthly reporting and pool trends.
 Forecasted revenues for internal and external purposes.
 Gathered and disseminated information between the association and its 35 member companies.
 Participated on committees and in Board Meetings.
 Worked individually and in groups to prepare reports, case filings, and support data for the Michigan Public Service Commission.

-As Senior Cost Analyst (October 1996 to March 1998), took lead role in higher level projects, often organizing the activities of consultants and managers of member companies.
+As Senior Cost Analyst, took lead role in higher level projects, often organizing the activities of consultants and managers of member companies.
 Helped develop plans for spin-off competitive telecom operation.
 Developed $30 million transition plan for continued funding from long-distance carriers to compensate for unintended consequences of state mirrored rates following an interstate rate restructuring.

-As Director of Cost Analysis (March 1998 to September 1998), supervised basic data gathering and entry to increase percentage of time dedicated to more difficult projects.
+As Director of Cost Analysis, supervised basic data gathering and entry to increase percentage of time dedicated to more difficult projects.
 Developed formulas and reasoning for intrastate universal service proposal.

 FINANCIAL ANALYST and COMPUTER PROGRAMMER, Stokes & Company, Investment Counsel, Grand Rapids, MI.
 June to August 1990, September 1991 to February 1992, special project June 1993.